-When you look ahead to 2018, what sort of year would you like to have?
+When you look to the year ahead, what sort of year would you like to have?
 A good year?
 A better year?
 Or the best year?

-That sounds like an unusual question, as after all, we ALL want to have the best year we have ever had!
-However, over Christmas, I was reflecting on 2017 (which was a very challenging year for UCB) and I was asking God for 2018 to be the best year we have ever had.
+That sounds like an unusual question.
+After all, we ALL want to have the best year we have ever had!
+However, over Christmas, I was reflecting on the past year (which was a very challenging year for UCB), and I was asking God for the new year to be the best year we have ever had.
 I felt God speak to my heart and challenge me on what ‘best’ actually means.
 Why should we have the best year?
 Do we have any right to ask for such a thing?
 How can we plug into God’s best for our lives?

 What are you talking about?

-As we look back over the year that was, many of us tend to share the good and the bad experiences of the previous 12 months.
-I have learned over the years that what we talk about, has the ability to change the atmosphere around us.
-If we are sharing good news and giving thanks to God for what he’s done, it fills others with faith and changes the atmosphere to one of expectancy.
-But if we are talking about the negative, those words too can change the atmosphere – but not for the better.
-I believe that to see God’s best in our lives, we need to focus less on the experiences and instead, focus on our expectations.
+As we look back over the year that was, many of us tend to share the good and the bad experiences of the last 12 months.
+I have learned over the years that what we talk about has the ability to change the atmosphere around us.
+If we are sharing good news and giving thanks to God for what He’s done, it fills others with faith and changes the atmosphere to one of expectancy.
+But if we are talking about the negative, those words too can change the atmosphere – and not for the better.
+I believe that to see God’s best in our lives, we need to focus less on the experiences and instead focus on our expectations.
 What do we want God to do in those situations?
 What do we ‘see’?
 What do we expect?
 Instead of talking about the physical circumstances, let’s instead set our eyes on the vision that God has given us.

 We need to be changed